veerendra4401/webhook-repo/README.md

 # GitHub Webhook Monitor

-This application monitors GitHub repository events using webhooks and displays them in real-time through a web interface.
+This application monitors GitHub webhook events and displays them in a dashboard.

+## Test Update
+Adding a test update to trigger a webhook event.

 ## Features